 Speak to your specialist about the best option for you and what the benefits and risks are.

 Large acoustic neuromas can be serious because they can sometimes cause a life-threatening build-up of fluid in the brain (hydrocephalus) ↗.

 But it's rare for them to reach this stage.
 Many grow very slowly or not at all, and those that grow more quickly can be treated before they become too big.

 Even with treatment, symptoms such as hearing loss and tinnitus can persist and affect your ability to work, communicate and drive.

 These problems may need additional treatment.

 An acoustic neuroma can occasionally return after treatment.
 This is thought to happen to around 1 in every 20 people who have had surgical removal.

-You will probably continue having regular MRI scans after any treatment, to check if the tumour is growing again or coming back.
+You'll probably continue having regular MRI scans after any treatment to check if the tumour is growing again or coming back.